evias/nem-nodejs-bot/README.md

     jQuery > Node.js > NEMBot > NEM Blockchain > NEMBot > Node.js > jQuery
 ```

 So lets define the details about this scenario.
-BACKEND will use socket.io to send events
+Your BACKEND will use socket.io to send events
-to FRONTEND and then the BACKEND also uses socket.io to communicate with our NEMBot.
+to your FRONTEND and then the BACKEND also uses socket.io to communicate with the NEMBot.

 ```
 // BACKEND:
 // This comes in your Node.js backend (usually app.js)
-// and will configure the BACKEND to FRONTEND
+// and will configure the BACKEND to FRONTEND Websocket communication
 // ----------------------------------------------------

 var io = require("socket.io").listen(expressServer);